mwyvr/kid/README.md

 ## kid.ID features

 - Size: 10 bytes as binary, 16 bytes if stored/transported as an encoded string.
-- Timestamp + sequence is guaranteed to be unique.
+- Timestamp + sequence is guaranteed to be unique for each call to New().
-- 2 bytes of trailing randomness to prevent simple counter attacks.
+- 2 bytes of trailing randomness to avoid counter-based attacks.
 - K-orderable in both binary and base32 encoded representations.
 - URL-friendly custom encoding without the vowels a, i, o, and u.
 - Automatic (un)/marshalling for SQL and JSON.
-- The cmd/kid tool for ID generation and introspection.
+- cmd/kid tool for ID generation and introspection.

 ## Example usage